hayde0264/CS-Degree/Control-Flow/For.md

 # For

 The keyword **for** is often identified in programming as a **loop**.
-But why call it a loop?
+Why is it called a loop?
 Loops earn their name through their behavior.
 Loops continually iterate (or **loop**) through sections of code **until a specified condition becomes satisfied**.

 Below I will instantiate an array containing elements.
 To retrieve the elements within the array, I can instruct my for loop to **loop** through the array **until all the elements are accessed**", at this point the **condition is consideredsatisfied** so the program will complete.

-> "Rather than say, **"until a condition is satisfied"**, which is ambigous for new developers if realize that for loops and as well as other control-flow paridgms such (if/else, while, switch) are based upon **booleans** the concepts become lucid.
+> "Rather than say, **"until a condition is satisfied"**, which is ambigous for new developers if you realize that for loops and as well as other control-flow paridgms such (if/else, while, switch) execute based upon **booleans** the concepts become lucid.

 A major job developers ask of the for loop is to scan through a clump of data and and once finished returning such data.

-For instance, below, I'll create an **constant array** for holding the name of items within the warehouse.
-I'll then create a for loop asking it to return to me items we have in stock.
+For instance, below, I'll create an **constant array of Strings** for holding the names of items within the warehouse.
+I'll then create a for loop asking it to print out the items we have in stock.

 ## In Java:
 ``` java